Study Start for Bachelor Students

 Study Start for Master Students

-ITU welcomes you for an Intro Day on either 26-27 August 2021.
+ITU welcomes you for Intro Days on 26-27 August 2021.
 All activities in the study start is made within the framework of COVID-19.

 Your Intro Day gives you a social, academic and practical insight to the life as a student at ITU.
 During the Introduction Day you will meet your new fellow students, the Head of your Programme and your Tutors.
 You will also be welcomed by our Vice-chancellor, Martin Zachariasen.
 During the Introduction Day you will work on an academically based intro-days-project and the focus will also be on spending cozy and informal time together with your new fellow students.
 You will receive more information in the welcoming letter you will get if you get accepted to one of our programmes.